-Monopods do a great job of reducing motion blur compared to just steadying your camera with your hands, but they can't come close to the stability you get with a tripod, but you can add to the stability of your monopod and get sharper phots and steadier video.
+Monopods do a great job of reducing motion blur compared to just steadying your camera using just your hands without support.
+Monopods can't duplicate the stability you get with a tripod, but you can add to the stability of your monopod and get sharper phots and steadier video.

-That's a lot of opportunity to get blurry photos unless you are using electronic flash or a high shutter speed.
+There's often a lot of opportunity to get blurry photos unless you are using flash or a high shutter speed.
 The monopod eliminates the up and down and quite a bit of other motions, but there is still a good chance you might have some leftover camera movement during exposure.
 There are also other ways to hold and use your monopod.

 There is another way to stabilize the monopod.
 Add a second point of contact to a solid stationary object.
 Now with the tip of the monopod and the secondary point, there is much less potential for camera movement.

-The monopod, stability bar and clamp weigh it at about 1/3 of the Bogen and take up less space too.
+Your monopod, stability bar and a clamp weigh int at a fraction of what a tripod weighs and they take up less space too.

 Here is my disclaimer: Using this technique will not give you the same degree of stability that you get by using a tripod.
-This monopod tip for added stability definitely does have limited uses, but there are situations where understanding this technique will be very useful and help you avoid taking a blurry image.
+This monopod tip for added stability definitely does have limited uses, but there are situations where understanding this technique will be very useful and help you avoid taking blurry photos.

 Some photographers might even label this as a gimmicky technique.
 Image stabilization technology has reduced the demand for monopods and that's a shame.
 Simply having a solid foundation of a monopod to bare the weight of your camera alone is a nice benefit to enjoy

 An additional technique to use to get great sharpness with your monopod is to use a remote shutter cord or a wireless shutter trigger.
 Even the slightest pressure on your shutter button will have an impact on your camera's steadiness.

 By triggering you shutter with an electronic remote release, or by using a shutter release cable like this one pictured, you are avoiding another cause of camera movement and can avoid the common photo mistakes of camera movement and blurry photos.